-Backup applications should also be capable of protecting the hyper-converged environments regardless to mention backing up the traditional virtual environments is supported by most enterprise class backup applications.
+Backup applications should also be capable of protecting the hyper-converged environments regardless of mentioning backing up the traditional virtual environments is supported by most enterprise-class backup applications.
 Look out to see if they can replicate the virtual machines to a remote site within the backup application so that you don’t to build a separate replication environment.

 You need to retain a lot of them.
 A media house with data available since 2003 will hold it forever.
 They are not even compliance governed but they use it when required to monetize the old news and clips integrating them with latest versions of the same news.

-Moving it to Public cloud will reduce the overall cost of retention as well since you don’t need to retain them on online storage.
-Low cost archival storages can be used for these backups.
+Moving it to the Public cloud will reduce the overall cost of retention as well since you don’t need to retain them on online storage.
+Low-cost archival storage can be used for these backups.
 They also offer more reliability and durability than you can think of achieving on your traditional tape infrastructure.

 Remember: If you are re-evaluating your backup strategy, explore cloud based backup applications that offer local storage as well for faster recoveries.
 If you need to still continue with your legacy applications, demand and adopt Public Cloud adoption for staging the older backups.

-End points need to be protected.
+Endpoints need to be protected.
 This is well known for a decade now.
 There is nothing new in it.
-All backup applications backup end point devices like desktops & laptops.
-Agent deployment, backing up only critical data, auto schedule, auto retention are all the standard features available in all end point backup applications.
+All backup applications backup endpoint devices like desktops & laptops.
+Agent deployment, backing up only critical data, auto-schedule, and auto retention is all the standard features available in all endpoint backup applications.

-Equipment's today come with an integrated PC/server.
-Diagnostic tools, research data all reside here when it is created.
-Adoption of POS applications, IoT enabled applications running on WiFi devices is growing rapidly.
+Equipment today comes with an integrated PC/server.
+Diagnostic tools and research data all reside here when it is created.
+The adoption of POS applications, and IoT-enabled applications running on WiFi devices is growing rapidly.
 Therefore, you should ensure that your backup infrastructure is able to take care of these devices.